 The Year of Polar Prediction (YOPP) is one of the key elements of the Polar Prediction Project.
-YOPP is scheduled to take place from mid-2017 to mid-2019.
+YOPP took place from mid-2017 to late 2022.

-- cover an extended period of coordinated intensive observational and modelling activities in order to improve polar prediction capabilities on a wide range of time scales in both polar regions;
+- covered an extended period of coordinated intensive observational and modelling activities in order to improve polar prediction capabilities on a wide range of time scales in both polar regions;

-- strongly engage in forecast-stakeholder interaction, verification and a strong educational component;
+- strongly engaged in forecast-stakeholder interaction, verification and a strong educational component;

-- foster relationships with partners, provide common focussed objectives, and be held over a bit more than a one-year period in association with a field campaign providing additional observations;
+- fostered relationships with partners, provided common focussed objectives, and whilst originally planned to be held over a bit more than a one-year period in association with a field campaign providing additional observations was extended to cover a longer period due to delays in field programm scheduling;

-- coincide with, support, and draw on other related planned activities for polar regions;
+- coincided with, support, and drew on other related planned activities for polar regions;

 Enable a significant improvement in environmental prediction capabilities for the polar regions and beyond, by coordinating a period of intensive observing, modelling, verification, user-engagement and education activities.